Ada Twist, Scientist

 |---|---|

-| Does this TV Show model positive behavior that my child can understand and repeat? | Ada consistently demonstrates curiosity and perseverance in solving problems. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, Ada and her friends consistently demonstrate curiosity, collaboration, and problem-solving through observation and experimentation that children can emulate. |

-| Does this TV Show include emotional moments my child might find confusing or intense? | Some scientific concepts might be complex, requiring parental explanation. |
+| Does this TV Show include emotional moments my child might find confusing or intense? | No, the series maintains a consistently lighthearted tone without significant emotional intensity or confusing situations. |

-| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Teamwork is a central theme, with characters often working together to solve problems. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | Yes, teamwork is central to every episode as Ada works together with her two best friends to discover answers to their questions. |

-| Will my child come away with any clear moral or message? | The show emphasizes the value of curiosity and the scientific method in everyday life. |
+| Will my child come away with any clear moral or message? | Yes, the consistent message is that asking questions, investigating through scientific methods, and working collaboratively leads to discovering truth and understanding. |

 The Overall Sentiment From Parental Feedback

-Official Ada Twist, Scientist Trailer
+Ada Twist, Scientist Official TV Show Trailer

 Why Kids Love Ada Twist, Scientist